vogelino/charlottestuby.com/content/work/2021-02-04-some-selected-projects.md

   - image: /img/horse-cover-charlottestuby-balkkon-neuchatel-2021.jpg
     caption: Horse cover, proposal for a tailor-made cover.
 Between absurdity and functionality.
 Revealing, protecting or concealing the object?
-Combined with an expressive face weave, woven with reflective yarns, Le Balkkon, Neuchâtel (CH), 2021
+Combined with an expressive face woven with reflective yarns, Le Balkkon, Neuchâtel (CH), 2021
   - image: /img/page-accueil-selected-projects-charlottestuby.jpg
     caption: Embroidery on textile, 30x42cm, for COVID-19 Valentin 61, Brussels (BE), Spring 2020